saadtazi/fakr-node/README.md

 });
 ```

-You can also extend an existing express 3.x app:
+You can also extend an existing express 4.x app (since fakr 0.3 - use version 0.2.x for express 3):

 ```
 var express = require('express'),